...

 Image by the author – Predicting Customer Churn model idea

-First, in the training phase, machine learning algorithms will reveal some shared behavior patterns of those customers who have already left the company.
+In the training phase, the machine learning algorithm will find customer behavior patterns.
+This will help you assess customers who have already left your business.

 Dataset for Predicting Customer Churn

-So, how do we start working with churn rate prediction?
-Which data is needed?
+How do we start working with churn rate prediction?
+What data do you need for predicting customer churn?

-For this tutorial, we use a Telecom Customer Churn dataset from Kaggle, which is quite popular for churn modeling.
+For this tutorial, we use a Telecom Customer Churn dataset from Kaggle.
+This is quite popular for churn modeling.

 Each row represents a customer, and each column contains the customer’s attributes.